 If poor airflow doesn’t appear to be the problem, then another issue is leading your AC frost over.
 If this is what’s occurring, merely thawing it out won’t repair the trouble.
 The evaporator coil is likely to keep freezing unless you take care of the underlying symptom.
 Contact an HVAC specialist to look for issues with your air conditioner, which might include:

 - Refrigerant leak: AC units keep using refrigerant, so it shouldn’t run low.
 Insufficient refrigerant means there’s a leak somewhere.
 Only a specialist can pinpoint the leak, repair it, and recharge the air conditioner to the proper amount.

 - Grimy evaporator coil: If grime collects on the coil, air can’t flow over it, and it’s liable to freeze.

 - Malfunctioning blower: A faulty motor or unbalanced fan could halt airflow over the evaporator coil.

-The next time your AC freezes up, contact the NATE-certified techs at Service Experts Heating & Air Conditioning to repair the trouble.
+The next time your AC freezes up, contact the ACE-certified techs at Service Experts Heating & Air Conditioning to repair the trouble.
 We have lots of experience helping homeowners check their air conditioners, and we’re certain we can get things working again fast.
 Contact us at 305-440-1505 to schedule air conditioning repair in Miami with us now.